jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment.rst

     6 directories, 2 files

-  I still have the same files and folders as before I ran the program_
+  I still have the same files_ and folders_ as before I ran the program_

 * I run ``makePythonTdd.sh`` with a project name this time

   .. code-block:: shell
+    :emphasize-lines: 1

     ./makePythonTdd.sh a_project